-His international debut came at age ten with concerts in Vienna and Rome, followed by performances in Paris (1955), London (1956), and New York (1957) under Leopold Stokowski.
-Since then, he has regularly toured Europe the United States, South America, Australia, and the Far East.
+At age 10, Daniel Barenboim had his debuts as a solo pianist in Vienna and Rome; this was followed by debuts in Paris (1955), London (1956), and in New York (1957) where he played with Leopold Stokowski.
+Since then, he has undertaken regular tours in Europe, the U.S., South America, Australia, and the Far East.

 Numerous recordings attest to Daniel Barenboim’s great artistic stature as a pianist and a conductor.
 In 1954, he began with solo recordings, including Beethoven’s piano sonatas.
 In the 1960s, he recorded Beethoven’s piano concertos with Otto Klemperer conducting, Brahms piano concertos with Sir John Barbirolli, and all of Mozart’s piano concertos with the English Chamber Orchestra, where he conducted from the piano.
 As an accompanist, he has worked regularly with important singers such as Dietrich Fischer-Dieskau.